Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Impact on existing building projects

 Renovation and adaptive reuse projects have probably benefited the most from the adoption of laser scanning.
-Scans eliminate many traditional sources of uncertainty that have plagued such projects for years by establishing accurate documentation of existing conditions.
+Scans eliminate many sources of uncertainty that have plagued such projects for years by establishing accurate documentation of existing conditions.
 The technology is particularly valuable in projects with complex geometries, missing information, or multiple historical modifications that have created undocumented conditions.
 In such circumstances, scanning often reveals important dimensional information that would remain undiscovered with conventional measurement methods.

 In addition to dimensional accuracy, scanning also offers crucial contextual information when it comes to the relationships between building systems not represented in conventional documentation.
 The visualization of mechanical systems in their spatial context, with all hangers, supports, and adjacent services, helps create a more confident atmosphere for retrofit planning while improving space utilization rates.
 It can help teams identify potential conflicts early in the design process, where the costs of resolving such issues are minimal.